 “It’s been 22 years since I was diagnosed with cancer and it’s so important to have hope that you’ll get better.
 After all has been done for me, the Mater Hospital has been very, very good.
-I was with Professor Carney in Oncology all the way through and it was every three months for nine to 10 years I would go to the Mater, and then it was every six months, and now it’s once per year I come back.
-Every year is a bonus, to come and know I’m good again.
-After 22 years I’m happy to do it, and now am thankful to fundraise.
+I was with Professor Carney in Oncology all the way through and it was every three months for nine to ten years I would go to the Mater.
+Then it was every six months, and now it’s once per year I come back.
+After 22 years I am now am thankful to fund raise.
 It’s raising awareness for other people who are just beginning their journey as I did all those years ago.
-We have done a coffee day for the last 15 years.
-It started small and we came together in the local area.
+We have had a Coffee Morning for the last 15 years.
 There’s great local support up in Monaghan, and they are always happy to help the Mater Hospital.”

 Madge Murphy, Monaghan.